 Historical Leaders, Breaking New Ground

 UH Seidman Cancer Center has long been a leader in stem cell therapy.
 Researchers here have built on more than 30 years of groundbreaking work using stem cells to treat cancer and other diseases.
 UH was among the first in the country to perform bone marrow transplants in 1976, and today is still on the leading edge of this life-saving procedure.
-Hillard Lazarus, MD, Director, Novel Cell Therapy, UH Cleveland Medical Center; Professor of Medicine, Case Western Reserve University School of Medicine, Stanton Gerson, MD, Director, University Hospitals Seidman Cancer Center and Case Comprehensive Cancer Center at Case Western Reserve University; Asa and Patrick Shiverick - Jane Shiverick (Tripp), Professor of Hematologic Oncology, Case Western Reserve University School of Medicine, and their colleagues pioneered new treatment approaches for stem cell transplant, including transplantation of stem cells from umbilical cord blood for patients without a donor match.
+Hillard Lazarus, MD, Director, Novel Cell Therapy, UH Cleveland Medical Center and Professor of Medicine, Case Western Reserve University School of Medicine, Stanton Gerson, MD, Director, University Hospitals Seidman Cancer Center and Case Comprehensive Cancer Center at Case Western Reserve University and Asa and Patrick Shiverick – Jane Shiverick (Tripp), Professor of Hematologic Oncology, Case Western Reserve University School of Medicine, and their colleagues pioneered new treatment approaches for stem cell transplant, including transplantation of stem cells from umbilical cord blood for patients without a donor match.